Developing County Pages

 A county page gives researchers relevant information about that particular county.
 This is usually presented in the form of a number of short paragraphs, each dealing with a different subject e.g. books of possible interest, family history societies, local archives etc.

 A county page should not contain information on specific parishes.
-Instead a folder should be created for each parish, and the principal parish information placed within this folder in a page with the name "index.html".
-As an example of this, look at the Roxburghshire page.
+Instead a separate (subsidiary) page should be created for each parish.
+As an example of this, look at the Anglesey page.

 When thinking about developing a county it is always worth bearing in mind how other volunteers could help you, perhaps splitting the task between two or more people (perhaps on geographical or topical lines), or having a single person co-ordinate the bulk of the pages, with others offering specialist knowledge in particular geographical areas or topics of interest.
 If you live outside the county could you find someone on the spot to help you find out information about unusual local records and other resources?
 It is also a good idea to think of all the things you would like to do for a county, even if you don't personally have the time to achieve them all.
 Then if someone contacts you asking how they can help you with the pages will have already thought about it.
 Make sure that you provide proper credit in all relevant pages to the person or people who have created or helped with the content of, these pages, such as the transcriber of a text, the compiler of an index, etc.